At some point when using a web browser, you’ve probably had the following experience:

 It’s possible to have a much more discreet experience when using a web browser.
 Numerous third-party ad blockers and anti-tracking extensions can block certain scripts from latching onto your data.
 As an added benefit, they usually speed up your browsing since there’s less to load on each page.

 Install security software

-Comprehensive security suites such as Total Defense Unlimited Internet Security provide an extra layer of protection.
+Comprehensive security suites such as Total Defense Ultimate Internet Security provide an extra layer of protection.
 It defends against spyware, ransomware and other risks while giving you a cleaner, faster PC overall.
 Visit the product page for more info.